 It's a Wrap: Made Local Market

 Thank you to everyone who came along to the Made Local Market and supported their local businesses, artists, foodies and makers this Christmas.
-We couldn't have wished for a better weekend with a record turn out and so many great market vibes, we love our community!
+We couldn't have wished for a better weekend with a huge turn out and so many great market vibes.
+We love our community!

-The market had a strong contingent of jewellery and fashion, including By Helo and her carefully designed items for everyday.
+The market had a strong fashion contingent, including Many Peaks Assembly and her carefully designed items for everyday.